chef-boneyard/chef-web-docs-2016/includes_actions/includes_actions_tracked_data.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-|chef actions| tracks the following types of data:
+|chef analytics| tracks the following types of data:

 * The name organization in which the event occurred, e.g. "chef"
 * The hostname for the node from which the request was initiated, e.g. "computer.chef.io" or "some.node.FQDN.com"